sunan93/DLCV-Course-Project/README.md

 ```

 ## Results
 The results displayed by the grep command are aggregated in the [excel sheet](https://github.com/sunan93/DLCV-Course-Project/tree/master/Results) and averaged over multiple trials to get the accuracy numbers.
 Some of the log files are uploaded [here](https://github.com/sunan93/DLCV-Course-Project/tree/master/Results).
-The numbers might change a little(by around 10%) across runs but the trends remain the same as the same seeds are used across multiple runs.
+The numbers might vary a little but the trends remain the same across multiple runs.